 How to use Apple Cider Vinegar for Hair?

-- Let the ACV leave in for 2-3 min.
-Then rinse and shower off vinegar from hair and body to avoid the smell.
+- Let the ACV rinse sit for 2-3 minutes.
+Then rinse and shower off the vinegar from your hair and body to avoid the smell.

 - Instead of vigorously drying your hair with a towel, wrap your hair with a t-shirt or a microfiber towel to reduce the frizz on the hair.